 After our bodies have broken down the sugar with insulin, our blood sugar drops to a normal range.
-When we consistently eat these foods, our blood sugar spikes and drops frequently, which can cause a change in mood, physical symptoms like shakiness or lightheaded-ness, or even turn into more troubling diseases such as diabetes or hypoglycemia.
+When we consistently eat these foods, our blood sugar spikes and drops frequently, which can cause a change in mood, as well as physical symptoms like feeling shaky or lightheaded.

 Sugar stimulates the pleasure center of our brain by releasing dopamine after we consume it.
 Blood sugar and dopamine are the reasons why even the “Big Book” of Alcoholics Anonymous suggests to carry a piece of candy with us while we are early in sobriety.

 The fact remains that you are what you eat.
 Changing your diet could be the next right thing to change to assure long term sobriety and long lasting happiness.

-Give us a call at (818) 436 2646 to know more about what can we do for you or your beloved one to find the right path to recovery.
+Give us a call at (844) 663-4747 to know more about what can we do for you or your beloved one to find the right path to recovery.